“Without mathematics, there’s nothing you can do.

 Click on the links to read the policies:

-Working walls are used to model different representations of key concepts, familiarise children with key vocabulary and provide children opportunities to reason.
+Working walls are used to model different representations of key concepts, familiarise children with key vocabulary and provide visual reinforcements for children to reason on a regular basis.

 Ways you can support your child at home